Anniversary

 As the founder and first president of TGF, Betty broadened the organization to include projects focusing on arts and culture, social services, beautification, and activities for youth and seniors.

-Betty Stevens was a spark that positively impacted Guilford forever.
-A charitable fund was created in her honor: The Elizabeth Stevens Tree Fund.
+We thank Betty Stevens for sowing a seed that has grown and spread over the past 50 years, positively impacting Guilford forever.
+After her death, a charitable fund was created in her honor: The Elizabeth Stevens Tree Fund.
 It keeps her legacy alive and ensures that the Guilford Green and its surroundings will continue to be filled with beautiful trees, now and for future generations.